scireum/jupiter/README.md

 * `REPO.FETCH_FORCED file url` also fetches the given file, but doesn't perform any "last modified" checks as `REPO.FETCH` would.
 * `REPO.LIST` lists all files in the repository.
-Note that this will yield a more or less human readable output where as `REPO.LIST raw` will return an array with provides a child array per file containing **filename**, **filesize**, **last modified**.
+Note that this will yield a more or less human-readable output whereas `REPO.LIST raw` will return an array with provides a child array per file containing **filename**, **filesize**, **last modified**.
 * `REPO.DELETE file` deletes the given file from the repository.
 * `REPO.INC_EPOCH` immediately increments the epoch counter of the foreground actor and schedules